Rapid Response for Successful Outcomes

 A Comprehensive Stroke Center provides more specialized care for patients with complex strokes.

-- The Stroke & Brain Aneurysm Center of Long Island at Good Samaritan Hospital (West Islip, NY) is the only Comprehensive Stroke Center on the south shore of Long Island.
+- The Stroke & Brain Aneurysm Center of Long Island at Good Samaritan University Hospital (West Islip, NY) is the only Comprehensive Stroke Center on the south shore of Long Island.

-- Good Samaritan Hospital is the only hospital on Long Island to be designated a Comprehensive Stroke Center by both the Joint Commission and New York State Department of Health.
+- Good Samaritan University Hospital is the only hospital on Long Island to be designated a Comprehensive Stroke Center by both the Joint Commission and New York State Department of Health.

 - Treats complex stroke cases by combining advanced imaging capabilities, including a 512 speed low-dose CT scanner, a biplane angiography system and the experience and skill of specialized neurointerventionalists, neurointensivists and intensive care trained nurses and support staff.

-Kimon Bekelis, MD, Director of the Stroke & Brain Aneurysm Center of Long Island at Good Samaritan Hospital; Catholic Health Chair of Neurointerventional Services
+Kimon Bekelis, MD, Director of the Stroke & Brain Aneurysm Center of Long Island at Good Samaritan University Hospital; Catholic Health Chair of Neurointerventional Services

 A Primary Stroke Center stabilizes and provides emergency care for patients with an acute stroke.
+Our primary stroke centers are designated by the Joint Commission and New York State Department of Health.

 Stroke Types & Treatments